lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “As of 26 April 2007 the number of microfilm reels of The Eighteenth Century that had been released was 16,625; the total number of titles on these reels is 189,569 (information provided by Katri Russick, Thomson Gale, Australia and New Zealand, in a private email).
 This number increased to at least 17,828 microfilm reels - the number received and catalogued by Monash University - by 1 November 2010.”
 (Spedding 450)

+2007	Project Gutenberg DVD released with 17,000 items

 2008	Project Gutenberg publishes its 25,000^th^ book, English Book Collectors, by William Younger Fletcher

 2009	EEBO-TCP Phase I complete: produced 25,000 books; beginning of Phase II

+2010	Project Gutenberg DVD released with 30,000 items

+2011	40,000 books in Project Gutenberg

 2015	EEBO-TCP Phase I books released to the general public

+2017	Project Gutenberg discontinues free mailing of CDs and DVDs, though the files remain available for people to burn their own copies at home

 2021	EECO-TCP Phase II books released to the general public